sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 [fig TBD]

 ## Summary
 I successfully cleaned and sorted a large archive of black market, drug sales listings.
-Numerous large-scale DarkNet marketplaces still exist (e.g., AlphaBay),
+Numerous large-scale DarkNet marketplaces still exist (e.g., AlphaBay).
+By creating a clean database and developing the tools to study such marketplaces, I have added a valuable resource from which to study and predict sales listings behavior on currently active marketplaces.
 <!--more-->